run-ai/docs/docs/admin/workloads/policies.md

 ## What are Policies?

-Policies are a way for administrators to perform the following actions:
+Policies allow administrators to _impose restrictions_ and set _default values_ for Researcher Workloads.
+For example:

-1) Impose restrictions on researchers workloads.
-For example, an administrator can restrict researchers from requesting more than 2 GPUs, or less than 1gb of memory for each interactive job.
+1) Restrict researchers from requesting more than 2 GPUs, or less than 1GB of memory for an interactive workload.

-2) Apply default values for workload parameters.
-For example, an administrator can set the default memory of each training job to 1gb, or mount a default volume to be used by any submitted workload.
+2) Set the default memory of each training job to 1GB, or mount a default volume to be used by any submitted Workload.

-Policies are stored as kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources) (CRs).
+Policies are stored as kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources){default=_blank}.

-Different policy can be set by the administrator for each kind of workload, by creating different kinds of policy resources.
+Different policies are set for  can be set by the administrator for each kind of workload, by creating different kinds of policy resources.
 Supported kinds are:
 * InteractivePolicy: affecting any interactive run:ai job.